 About the site

 There are tons of websites covering the news in the football world.
-However, where is not as all that many that brings facts about the history of the game.
+Yet, there are not as many that brings facts about the history of the game.
 FootballHistory.org was created with that purpose.

 FootballHistory.org is a project - still in process - that aims to dig into the history of football in a broad way.
 The site covers the biggest tournaments, the most significant clubs and the players that have entertained the fans the most.